MPuersten/AWS-Bootcamp-Cruddur/journal/week11.md

 - Implemented static site hosting with S3 and CloudFront using CFN, hosted the Frontend

 ## Additional activites
-Re-usee the static hosting scripts to host a personal portfolio in an S3 bucket, distributed with CloudFront
+Re-used the static hosting scripts to host a personal portfolio in an S3 bucket, distributed with CloudFront

 [Mitchell Puersten Portfolio](https://mitchellpuersten.com)